On this page:

 - Attend all administrative council meetings, submit a monthly status report, and attend all chapter events.

-- Manage a major committee of their choice or as assigned by the President such as the Membership Committee, Nominations Committee, Publicity Committee, Speakers Bureau, Strategic Planning Committee, or the Volunteers Committee.
+- Manage a major committee of their choice or as assigned by the President such as the Membership Committee, Nominations Committee, Publicity Committee, Strategic Planning Committee, or the Volunteers Committee.
 (A major committee is defined as one that consists of several members and enables the First Vice President to learn people and task management skills.)